 Color is also very important, drawing on a white or cream paper is very different than drawing in a grey or even black paper.
 You have to think your drawing differently.
 While on white you focus on shadows, drawing on black, you focus on the lights of your object.

 This is a very fun exercise and something explored at art school.
 It was one of my favorite projects to do!

-The only disadvantage I can see right now is that it’s opaque.
-If you want to trace something with it, it will be very hard, unless you have a light table.
+The only disadvantage of cartridge paper is that it’s opaque.
+If you want to trace something with it, it will be very hard unless you have a light table.
 Another option is to get some tracing paper.
 It’s usually not very expensive and it’s what it’s for!

-My favorite to use is the architect tracing paper since it’s easier to control and it feels better to the touch as well.
+My favorite to use is these Tracing Paper Pads since it’s easier to control and it feels better to the touch as well.

 Cartridge Paper Prices and Sizes

-The examples I’m going to give are brands that I’ve used before, they’re quite popular and I liked all of them.
+The examples I’m going to give are brands I’ve used before, they’re quite popular, and I liked all of them.